 To book a tour of Central Bermuda's ADHT sites, contact Titan Express.

 Storied structures and solemn seaside monuments.

 Tucker House Museum in Barber’s Alley

 The Tucker House, built in the late 1700s in the historic Town of St. George, is filled with stories from Bermuda’s past.
-But one of the most fascinating is that of Joseph Hayne Rainey, a formerly enslaved in the American south who bought his freedom and sailed to Bermuda with his wife during the Civil War.
+But one of the most fascinating is that of Joseph Hayne Rainey, who was formerly enslaved in the American South and at age 14 his father not only bought his freedom but also taught him the barber's trade.
+In 1862, during the Civil War, Rainey and his wife Susan escaped the South and sailed to Bermuda.
 Rainey opened a barbershop in the kitchen of the Tucker House – and indeed, that’s how Barber’s Alley got its name.
 Cutting hair wasn’t his true calling, however.
-When the war ended, Rainey returned to Charleston, SC, and in 1870, he became the first African American member of the U.S. House of Representatives and was re-elected four times.
+When the war ended, Rainey returned to Charleston, SC, and in 1870, he became the first African American member of the U.S. House of Representatives – and was re-elected four times.

 Pilot Darrell’s Square

-The Bermuda Heritage Museum highlights the social, cultural and political achievements of black Bermudians.
-During your visit, you’ll learn the history of Cup Match (the two-day cricket game celebrated during the Emancipation and Somers Day holidays), Bermudian black lodges, and the 1959 Theatre Boycott, the event that ultimately ended segregation in Bermuda.
+The Bermuda Heritage Museum highlights the social, cultural and political achievements of Black Bermudians.
+During your visit, you’ll learn the history of Cup Match (the a two-day cricket game match which includes a public holiday celebrated celebrating during the Bermuda’s Emancipation and Mary Prince Day holidays), Bermudian Black lodges and the 1959 Theatre Boycott, the event that ultimately ended segregation in Bermuda.